 Potentials of new genomic techniques for a sustainable agriculture and food production.

-New genomic techniques (NGT) such as CRISPR/Cas make it possible to modify and adapt the genetic material of crops in a targeted and precise manner.
-Scientists see these innovative methods as an important component to complement conventional cultivation in the future.
-Their application makes it possible to overcome the limits of conventional plant breeding and thus contribute in many ways to a more sustainable agriculture adapted to the consequences of climate change.
+New genomic techniques (NGT) such as CRISPR/Cas make it possible to modify and adapt the genetic material of crop plants in a targeted and precise manner.
+Scientists see these innovative methods as an important building block to complement classical breeding in the future.
+Their application makes it possible to overcome the limitations of classical plant breeding and thus contribute in many ways to a more sustainable agriculture adapted to the consequences of climate change.

-To date, the use of NGT has been bound by the strict rules of European genetic engineering law, which dates back to 2001.
-However, the EU Commission sees great potential for sustainability in NGT - and is striving to reform the regulation of these technologies.
+So far, however, the use of NGT has been bound by the strict rules of European genetic engineering law, which dates back to 2001.
+But the EU Commission sees very great sustainability potential in NGT - and is seeking to reform the regulation of these techniques.

-During the session, which will be moderated by the Wissenschaftskreis Genomik und Gentechnik e.V.
-(WGG) and followed by a discussion, experts will explain the possibilities of NGT to meet future challenges in plant cultivation and illustrate promising approaches and objectives on the basis of actual projects.
-In addition, the aspects of the regulatory debate within the EU will be highlighted and the prospects for future use of the potentials will be discussed.
+During the moderated session followed by a discussion, expert scientists will explain the potential of NGT to address future challenges to plant breeding and illustrate promising approaches and objectives based on specific projects.
+In addition, aspects of the regulatory debate within the EU will be highlighted and the prospects for future exploitation of the potentials will be discussed.